How is Eldorado Gold Corporation's (NYSE: EGO) stock expected to perform amid current market woes? - The Dwinnex

 Ratios:

-We take a closer look at EGO’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of EGO by taking a closer look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 2.40 and its Current Ratio is at 3.50.
 In the meantime, Its Debt-to-Equity ratio is 0.16 whereas as Long-Term Debt/Eq ratio is at 0.16.

 Upgrades & Downgrades